 The attention masks coming from the Appearance Model are shared with the Motion Model at two different points of the CAN.
 Finally, the output layer of the Motion Model is also the final output of the entire CAN.

 In the original architecture \cite{chen2018deepphys}, the output stage consisted of a regression layer for estimating the time derivative of the subject's heart rate.
-In our case, as we do not aim to estimate the pulse of the subject, but the presence of a fake face, so we change the final regression layer with a classification layer, using a sigmoid activation function for obtaining a final score in the [$0$,$1$] range for each instant $t$ of the video, related to the probability of the face being real.
+In our case, as we do not aim to estimate the pulse of the subject, but the presence of a fake face, we change the final regression layer to a classification layer, using a sigmoid activation function for obtaining a final score in the [$0$,$1$] range for each instant $t$ of the video, related to the probability of the face being real.

+Since the original DeepPhys model from \cite{chen2018deepphys} is not publicly available, instead of training a new CAN from scratch, we decided to initialize DeepFakesON-Phys with the weights from the model pretrained for heart rate estimation presented in~\cite{hernandez2020comparative}, which is also an adaptation of DeepPhys but trained using the COHFACE database~\cite{heusch2017reproducible}.
+This model also showed to have high accuracy in the heart rate estimation task using real face videos, so our idea is to take benefit of that acquired knowledge to better train DeepFakesON-Phys through a proper fine-tuning process.

-We initialize the CAN parameters with the weights from the model pretrained for heart rate estimation in~\cite{hernandez2020comparative}, instead of training a new CAN from scratch.
-Then, we freeze the weights of all the layers of the original CAN model apart from the new classification layer and the last fully-connected layer, and we retrain the model.
-Due to this transfer-learning process we take benefit of the weights learned for heart rate estimation, just adapting them for the DeepFake detection task.
+Once we initialized DeepFakesON-Phys with the mentioned weights, we freeze the weights of all the layers of the original CAN model apart from the new classification layer and the last fully-connected layer, and we retrain the model.
+Due to this fine-tuning process we take benefit of the weights learned for heart rate estimation, just adapting them for the DeepFake detection task.
 This way, we make sure that the weights of the convolutional layers remain looking for information relative to heart rate and the last layers learn how to use that information for detecting the existence of DeepFakes.